Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 \subsubsection{Automorphisms of other coronas}

-The flexibility of this construction and its cohomological nature were explored in~\cite{CoFa:Automorphisms}.
+The flexibility of the construction used to prove Theorem \ref{T.d=aleph1} was explored in~\cite{CoFa:Automorphisms}.
 If $A$ is a $\sigma$-unital, non-unital, \cstar-algebra that has an approximate unit $(p_n)_{n \in \bbN}$ consisting of projections, then one can consider the analog of $\cF[\bfE]$ in $\cM(A)$ instead of $\cB(H)$.

 With this modification, the proof of Theorem~\ref{T.d=aleph1} adapts to provide a group homomorphism from $\varprojlim_{\bfE\in \Part}\sfG_\bfE$ into $\Aut(\cM(A)/A)$.
 Automorphisms obtained in this way are not necessarily interesting.
 For example, if all projections $p_n$ are central, then $\cF_A[\bfE]$ is equal to $\cM(A)$ for some $\bfE$ and all automorphisms obtained in this way are inner.
-However, if $A=B\otimes \cK(H)$ for some unital \cstar-algebra $B$ (such $A$ is said to be a \emph{stabilization} of $B$), then $\cF_A[\bfE]$ is a proper subspace of $\cM(A)$ for every $\bfE$, and distinct coherent families of unitaries map to distinct automorphisms of $\cM(A)/A$.
+However, if $A=B\otimes \cK(H)$ for some unital \cstar-algebra $B$ (such $A$ is said to be a \emph{stabilisation} of $B$), then $\cF_A[\bfE]$ is a proper subspace of $\cM(A)$ for every $\bfE$, and distinct coherent families of unitaries map to distinct automorphisms of $\cM(A)/A$.

-If $A$ is abelian then so is $\cM(A)$, and one clearly cannot build anything from its inner automorphisms.
-Finding nontrivial automorphisms in this case required new ideas, discussed in the following section.